English grammar and usage

 Page owner: Information director

-Online access to a variety of grammar, usage and punctuation information is possible using your library card or ATHENS number or through subscription.
+Online access to a variety of Oxford grammar, usage and punctuation information may be possible using your library card or ATHENS number or through subscription.

 Rediscover Grammar by David Crystal (paperback, Longman, 2nd edn, 2004)